 But hypocrisy is inherent in our nature.
 We are genetically wired for it and we’ll never be able to eliminate it from our society.
 Why?
 Because it actually works in most cases to advance our positions, to keep us in power or help us attain it.

 Look at the simple lie.
 We tell our children to tell the truth.
-We ingrain in them that truth is the best policy and for the most part we believe that.
+We ingrain in them that honesty is the best policy and for the most part we believe that.
 But children soon discover what we learned in our youth: lies serve a purpose.

 Sometimes lies are done for selfish reasons, to prevent being punished for doing something wrong or to bolster one’s standing by perhaps diminishing others’ respect for a rival.